satvikakodali-glitch/satvikakodali-glitch.github.io/_posts/2025-09-09-Merkel-Cell-Carcinoma.md

 Another important classification is whether the cancer is virus positive or virus negative.
 Virus positive MCCs are linked to the Merkel cell polyomavirus, while virus negative ones are typically associated with extensive sun damage.
 This distinction matters for prognosis and potential treatment options.

-Because of its aggressiveness, MCC treatment usually involves multiple approaches:

-  -Surgery: Wide excision of the tumor, often with a sentinel lymph node biopsy.

-  -Radiation therapy: Frequently used after surgery to kill any remaining cancer cells.

-  -Immunotherapy: Drugs like pembrolizumab and avelumab (immune checkpoint inhibitors) help the patient’s immune system recognize and destroy cancer cells.
+Because of its aggressiveness, MCC treatment usually involves multiple approaches: Surgery for wide excision of the tumor, often with a sentinel lymph node biopsy, radiation therapy that is frequently used after surgery to kill any remaining cancer cells, and immunotherapy where drugs like pembrolizumab and avelumab (immune checkpoint inhibitors) help the patient’s immune system recognize and destroy cancer cells.
 Immunotherapy has been a game-changer, giving hope to patients with advanced MCC.

-  -Chemotherapy: Still used, especially in advanced cases, but tends to have short-lived effects compared to immunotherapy.
+Additionally, Chemotherapy is still used, especially in advanced cases, but tends to have short-lived effects compared to immunotherapy.

 MCC is aggressive, but life expectancy depends heavily on the stage at diagnosis: